 For a deeper technical understanding of our tests and reports please refer to What It All Means.

 There are various training institutions and online resources that can also be useful.
 A reputable independent resource we recommend is http://machinerylubrication.com/.
 There are many sources of information - from equipment makers, fluid suppliers, filter makers and independent consultants.
 There are many different types of test equipment and various standards organisations involved.
 Methods and opinions can vary.
 We aim to keep current with modern best practices and welcome discussion on the methods we use and what we can offer to best suit the needs of equipment users in New Zealand.

 Privacy and Information Protection

 We understand the need to keep your data private and avoid giving this data to people who are not authorized to view this data.
-Gough Group complies with New Zealand laws regarding privacy and information protection.
+Terra Analytical complies with New Zealand laws regarding privacy and information protection.

 The information provided on the label submitted with the sample is the written contract that tells us who that specific sample data belongs to.
 It is very important that the person filling out this label writes the correct business name and contact details as this is what we will use to register the sample in the database.
 Each Customer in our database has a list of Users and Contacts (a Contact is a User who also wish to receive email reports).

 In some cases we get requests from people to view data and if they are not a Contact in the database then this request will be denied and the person referred to the owner of the data.
 With appropriate written permission from the data owner (e.g. an email) we can make data available to or move data to another customer account.